-You’re right to be skeptical.
+You’re right to be sceptical.
 A bill with that high of a denomination sounds crazy.

-I mean, can you imagine walking around with one piece of paper that can buy you 500 items from the dollar menu?
+It’s almost inconceivable to picture carrying one piece of paper that can buy you 500 items from the dollar menu.

 Is there a $500 dollar bill?

 Yes, there is a $500 dollar bill and it’s completely real.